f-ell/Dotfiles/README.md

 ## About
 This repository is a collection of my personal configuration files.
-Included with these configurations are:
+Noteworthy things included with these configurations:
 * bspwm
   * 'smart' scratchpads script
     * re-launch scratchpad and reexecute application after accidentally closing